-The gang’s first hit was the Wallowa National Bank in Enterprise, Oregon in 1891.
+The gang’s first hit was the Wallowa National Bank in Enterprise, Oregon, in 1891.
 This was followed by another hold-up at Summerville, Oregon, and a failed attempt to rob a train.
-In 1892, his brother, Bill, and brother-in-law, Matt Warner, held up a bank in Roslyn, Washington.
+Then, in 1892, his brother, Bill, and brother-in-law, Matt Warner, held up a bank in Roslyn, Washington.
 When an angry crowd approached them, Tom opened fire, wounding two men.

-The next year, the McCarty brothers, along with their nephew, Fred McCarty, robbed a bank in Delta, Colorado, in which, Tom shot a killed the cashier, A.T.
+The next year, the McCarty brothers, along with their nephew, Fred McCarty, robbed a bank in Delta, Colorado, in which Tom shot a killed the cashier, A.T.
 Blachey.
-When citizens heard the gunfire, they rushed the bank and shot and killed Tom’s brother, Bill, and his nephew, Fred.
-Tom McCarty was able to escape and fled to Montana where he settled down and worked as a sheepherder.
+When citizens heard the gunfire, they rushed to the bank and shot and killed Tom’s brother, Bill, and his nephew, Fred.
+Tom McCarty escaped and fled to Montana, where he settled down and worked as a sheepherder.
 However, around 1900, he was killed in a gunfight in Bitterroot County.